waynepallen/core/doc/development-guides/dev-systems/docker/docker-admin.md

   * preload the with `docker pull opencrowbar/centos:6.5-4`
   * test docker, use `docker run -i -t centos /bin/bash`
+  * a caching proxy server (e.g.: Squid) is highly recommended

 ### The docker-admin command and its environment